Oghma-Infinium/Fahluaan/Documentation/ITEMS.md

 **This page is currently unfinished, I'll work on it as I find motivation to.**

 This document is mostly so I have somewhere to document the Unique Sets in Fahluaan.
+Set Bonuses only factor in the four pieces of armor (Head, Chest, Hands, Feet), they do not count in accessory gear, like shields or weapons.

 ## Armor Sets